Kingfisher: Relationship with humans

 Kingfishers are generally shy birds, but in spite of this, they feature heavily in human culture, generally due to the large head supporting its powerful mouth, their bright plumage, or some species' interesting behavior.

-For the Dusun people of Borneo, the Oriental dwarf kingfisher is considered a bad omen, and warriors who see one on the way to battle should return home.
+For the Dusun people of Borneo, the oriental dwarf kingfisher is considered a bad omen, and warriors who see one on the way to battle should return home.
 Another Bornean tribe considers the banded kingfisher an omen bird, albeit generally a good omen.

 The sacred kingfisher, along with other Pacific kingfishers, was venerated by the Polynesians, who believed it had control over the seas and waves.
+As a symbol of dexterity and wisdom, kingfishers also inspire literary works from the Southeast Asian region, such as Wild Wise Weird: The Kingfisher Story Collection.

 Modern taxonomy also refers to the winds and sea in naming kingfishers after a classical Greek myth.
 The first pair of the mythical-bird Halcyon (kingfishers) were created from a marriage of Alcyone and Ceyx.
 As gods, they lived the sacrilege of referring to themselves as Zeus and Hera.
 They died for this, but the other gods, in an act of compassion, made them into birds, thus restoring them to their original seaside habitat.
 In addition, special "halcyon days" were granted.
 These are the seven days on either side of the winter solstice when storms shall never again occur for them.
 The Halcyon birds' "days" were for caring for the winter-hatched clutch (or brood), but the phrase "Halcyon days" also refers specifically to an idyllic time in the past, or in general to a peaceful time.
 In another version, a woman named Alcyone was cast into the waves by her father for her promiscuity and was turned into a kingfisher.

 Various kinds of kingfishers and human cultural artifacts are named after the couple, in reference to this metamorphosis myth: